 General recommendations heat wave

-What to do if a heatwave is forecast
+What to do if a a period of heat is forecast

-It is reasonably easy to forecast a heatwave, so when temperatures are rising or there is high humidity, you should keep an eye on the weather forecasts and information in the media.
+It is reasonably easy to forecast a period of heat, so when temperatures are rising, you should keep an eye on the weather forecasts and information in the media.
 Find out from your local pharmacy or doctor what is recommended for dealing with the adverse effects of heat.

 In addition, the following precautionary measures should be taken: